halostatue-archive/fish-fzf/README.md

 # halostatue/fish-fzf

+This plugin is archived as I am now using [PatrickF1/fzf.fish](https://github.com/PatrickF1/fzf.fish) instead of [jethrokuan/fzf], and the changes here are _less_ useful than the core functionality provided by Patrick’s plug-in.

 A quick plugin for [fish shell][] that provides some useful default configuration options for [fzf][] over and above [jethrokuan/fzf][].

-> This plugin is likely to see changes in the near future so that the
-> configuration changes can be opted into for either [jethrokua/fzf][] or
-> [PatrickF1/fzf.fish][].
-When this happens, changes to configuration will be
-> required.

 [![Version][]][]